deontologician/restnavigator/README.md

  u'welcome': u'Welcome to a haltalk server.'}
 ```

-Calling a Navigator will execute a GET request against the resource and returns
+Calling a HALNavigator will execute a GET request against the resource and returns
 its value (which it will cache).
 The only difference is that repeated calls of
 the navigator will get copies of the state dictionary, whereas the .state
 attribute is the same dictionary (so modify it at your own peril!)